Comparison of audio and video baby monitors in a nursery setting.

 5. When to Choose Audio Over Video

-Check out our guide on top-rated audio baby monitors for more options.
+Related Reading: Check out our detailed guide on top-rated audio baby monitors for our favorite budget-friendly picks.

 6. When Video Might Be a Better Fit